shipt/plinko/README.md

 There are a number of good articles on this front, there are a couple that focus on state design from the [esoteric around soundness of the design](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) to the more [functional programming based definition of a state machine](https://hexdocs.pm/as_fsm/readme.html).

+## Common implementation pattern in web services
+Many times, a web service may have controllers that span the lifecycle of the entity they are coordinating.
+This pattern allows the controller to play the role of traffic cop and defers execution decisions to the state machine.
+The state machine introduces two key notions: State and Trigger.
+Triggers are mapped to states and execution paths can be different based on sttaes.
+Applying this to an MVC pattern, the entity contains the state and the state modifying [POST|PUT|PATCH] is the trigger.
+For example:

+An order can be in different states during it's lifecycle:  Open, Claimed, Delivered, etc.   If someone wishes to cancel that order, there are different protocols and processes involved in each of those states.
+In this example a `/cancel/{id}` endpoint is called.
+The controller loads the order into a payload and fires the `Cancel` trigger at it using the state machine.
+The state machine selects the proper flow and returns the status when complete.

 ## Features

 * Simple support for states and triggers